Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 4. Exercise & Diet

 Hyperactive dogs may just not be getting the exercise they need.
-When you give your hyper dog a way to run, walk, and play, they can channel all their pent-up anxiety and energy into healthy behavior.
+When you give your hyper dog a safe place to run, walk, and play, they can channel some of their pent-up energy into desirable behavior.

-A poor diet with little nutritional value can cause behavioral issues.
+Diet can also play a supporting role in overall health and behavior.
+Poor-quality nutrition may contribute to general health or energy imbalances, so it’s important to ensure your dog is eating a balanced diet.
 A vet is the best person to ask for advice regarding the optimal diet depending on your dog's age, breed, and size.

 Will CBD Calm My Dog?